-If you would like to present a talk or poster, please email your abstract, as a Microsoft Word document or LaTeX file to email@example.com.
+If you would like to present a talk or poster, please email your abstract to firstname.lastname@example.org, templates available in Microsoft Word and Latex formats.
 Please name the file abstract_username.doc (or .tex), replacing username with your University username.
 Please include the following information:

 Presentation title: no more than 2 lines

 Names: Speaker name, department, email@example.com; coauthor names

 Year of study: e.g. 1st/2nd/3rd year PhD, post-doctoral